Murciano207/SpookFinance-docs/guides/liquidity-bootstrapping-faq.md

 If you are launching an LBP and want to make sure that your token is listed on the exchange before launch, please [contact the team](mailto:contact@balancer.finance) for assistance.

-### How do I get my token whitelisted for BAL mining rewards?
+### How do I get my token whitelisted for YOGI mining rewards?

 [This page](../protocol/bal-liquidity-mining/exchange-and-reward-listing.md) describes the process.